Welcome to Kotor, Montenegro’s medieval town that’s a cat lover’s dream

 Read more on Montenegro travel:

-Others say the lucky charms were brought to Kotor by sailors, who docked their feline-filled ships in the Bay of Kotor during a revolt by the Austro-Hungarian navy in 1918 known as the ‘Cattaro mutiny’ – coincidently (or maybe not) Kotor was historically known as the Italian ‘Cattoro’, from when the city was once under Venetian rule.
+Others say the lucky charms were brought to Kotor by sailors, who docked their feline-filled ships in the Bay of Kotor during a revolt by the Austro-Hungarian navy in 1918 known as the “Cattaro mutiny” – coincidently (or maybe not) Kotor was historically known as the Italian “Cattoro”, from when the city was once under Venetian rule.

-“Kotor was built by the Venetian Republic and the symbol of the Venetian Republic is a lion, so they have always been respected,” Oxana adds, referring to the Patron of Venice, the Lion of Saint Mark.
+“Kotor was built by the Venetian Republic and the symbol of the Venetian Republic is a lion, so they have always been respected,” Oxana adds, referring to the patron of Venice, the Lion of Saint Mark.

 Charity Kotor Kitties also helps to feed and medicate stray cats.
 Set up by visiting tourists in 2018, the group launched a spaying and neutering programme in an attempt to cut back on the overpopulation of street cats in the area.
 In 2022, they registered as a Montenegrin charity and since founding have raised funds to neuter 8,862 cats (as of April 2023).